SerialDescriptor

 Structure

-Serial descriptor is identified by its name and consists of kind, potentially empty set of children elements and additional metadata.
+Serial descriptor is identified by its name and consists of a kind, potentially empty set of children elements and additional metadata.

 • Kind defines what this descriptor represents: primitive, enum, object, collection etc.